prbpedro/java-springboot-microservices-patterns-exemples/README.md

 # javaspringbootreactiveapiexemple
-This project exemplifies the use of R2DBC in reactive Springboot applications with multiple read and write databases configurations.
+This project exemplifies the use of R2DBC in reactive Springboot applications with multiple (read only and write) databases configurations.
 The following technologies where used to implement the solution:
 - Java 11
 - Gradle 7.1